Jonathan M. Wainwright (general): Early life and training

-Wainwright graduated from Highland Park High School in Illinois in 1901, and from West Point in 1906.
-He served as First Captain of the Corps of Cadets.
+Jonathan Wainwright graduated from Highland Park High School in Illinois in 1901 and from the United States Military Academy in 1906.
+He was 6 ft, 2 in, but weighed only 125 pounds when he arrived at West Point, which gave rise to the nickname "Skinny".
+He served as first captain of the Corps of Cadets.

-He was commissioned in the cavalry, serving with the 1st Cavalry Regiment (United States) in Texas from 1906 to 1908 and in the Philippines from 1908 to 1910, during which time he saw combat on Jolo, during the Moro Rebellion.
-Wainwright graduated from the Mounted Service School, Fort Riley, Kansas, in 1916 and was promoted to Captain.
+Wainwright was commissioned in the cavalry.
+Like his father, he served with the 1st Cavalry Regiment.
+In 1906, he was stationed in Texas.
+In 1908, the regiment transferred to the Philippines.
+Wainwright saw combat on Jolo during the Moro Rebellion.

+In 1912, Wainwright attended the Mounted Service School in Fort Riley, Kansas.
+He broke his leg when a horse kicked him, and he was unable to finish the basic course until 1916.
+When he was back with the 1st Cavalry on Mexican border patrol in 1916, Wainwright was promoted to captain.
 By 1917, he was on the staff of the first officer training camp at Plattsburgh, New York.

-In 1911, Wainwright married Adele "Kitty" Holley, and had one child with her, Jonathan Mayhew Wainwright V (1913–1996).
+In 1911, Wainwright married Adele "Kitty" Holley.
+They had one son, Jonathan Mayhew Wainwright V (1913–1996).

 World War I

-In February 1918, during World War I, Wainwright was ordered to France.
-In June, he became assistant chief of staff of the U.S. 82nd Infantry Division, with which he took part in the Saint Mihiel and Meuse-Argonne Offensives.
-As a temporary lieutenant colonel, he was assigned to occupation duty in Germany with the 3rd Army at Koblenz, Germany, from October 1918 until 1920.
-Having reverted to the rank of captain, he was then promoted to major.
+During World War I, Wainwright was promoted to major in August 1917 and sent to Camp Devens to serve with the 76th Division.
+In February 1918, he was ordered to France.
+In June, he became assistant chief of staff of the U.S. 82nd Infantry Division, with which he took part in the Battle of Saint-Mihiel and the Meuse-Argonne Offensive.
+During the latter battle, an explosion permanently damaged Wainwright's hearing.
+He was breveted to lieutenant colonel in October 1918.
+After the war, Wainwright remained in Europe on occupation duty with the 3rd Army at Koblenz, Germany.